-Virtual Private Cloud (VPC) peering is a method of connecting separate AWS or Google Cloud private networks to each other.
+Virtual Private Cloud (VPC) peering is a method of connecting separate Cloud private networks to each other.
 It makes it possible for the virtual machines in the different VPC's to talk to each other directly without going through the public internet.
 VPC peering is limited to VPCs that share the same Cloud provider.

 VPC peering setup is a per project and per region setting.
 This means that all services created and running utilize the same VPC peering connection.
 If needed, you can have multiple projects that peer with different connections.

 In order to set up a VPC peering for your Managed Service for TimescaleDB project please submit a request in the VPC section of the dashboard.

 The IP Range should be chosen so that it doesn't overlap with any networks you wish to peer.
 For example, if your own networks use the 10.0.0.0/8 range, selecting 192.168.0.0/24 for your Timescale project VPC makes it possible to peer the networks.

 Peering connections can be requested with the VPC request, or added later.
 Note however that the VPC is not accessible until at least one connection has been created.

 After the request has been submitted VPC peering is automatically set up by Managed Service for TimescaleDB, and the status is updated in the web console's VPC view together with instructions for starting peering with our network.
 Note that you'll need to accept a VPC peering connection request (AWS) or create a corresponding peering from your project to Managed Service for TimescaleDB's (Google) before Managed Service for TimescaleDB's backend can notice the peering is ready and traffic can be routed through it.
 After setting up your side, the VPC peering activates shortly on the Managed Service for TimescaleDB console.